There is a great need for the services that LIFEDesigns and other similar providers offer.

 - Research indicates that violence against children with disabilities occurs at annual rates at least 1.7 times greater than for their peers without disabilities.

-- In 2010 the average person receiving supplemental security income (a program for individuals with disabilities in need) paid 112% of their monthly income to rent a one bedroom unit.
+In 2021 the average person receiving supplemental security income (a program for individuals with disabilities in need) paid 128% of their monthly income to rent a one bedroom unit (TAC).

 - The National Association of State Mental Health Program Directors Research Institute reported in February 2010 that 50% of states have cut mental health services and reduced the number of people served during the recession.
 Indiana cut $4.1 million since 2009.